kamranzafar/piprayer/README.md

 # PiPrayer
-Azaan player for Raspberry Pi.<p>
+Azaan player for Raspberry Pi.
-**Note: This project is still in progress.
-Will be released soon.**

 ## Overview
 PiPrayer project is for setting up and playing Azaan on Raspberry Pi (any version), using a bluetooth/usb Speaker.